|

 He awoke.
 He would periodically awake nearly every day from the

 injections.
 The injections weren't the only thing though.
-Occasionally these
+Occasionally

-mysterious humans would give him some strange smelling food to eat, but
+mysterious humans would give him some strange smelling food to eat,

 Race would be so hungry that he would greedily devour it with no

 thought for what it was.
-Other times, they would put him in a kind of maze to
+Other times, they would put him in a kind of

 test his intelligence.
 It was a room filled with various doors, only